NeuroQuant-Robotics/XPLOIT-PS-FIXED/dooooom/WRITEUP.md

 ## Steps to Recreate and Build

-Since modern macOS environments (ARM64) require specific dependencies and architecture configurations to build legacy C code natively, using Docker is the cleanest way to compile the modified engine.

 ### Prerequisites
 - Docker installed and running
 - The `freedoom1.wad` file must be inside the `chocolate-doom` folder.